Clark Mills (sculptor): Clark Mills studio and foundries

 Clark Mills had a number of studios and foundries.
-From 1837 to 1848, Mills had his first studio on Broad Street, Charleston, South Carolina, which was assigned the National Historic Landmark designation on December 21, 1965 by the Office of Archeology and Historic Preservation (OAHP).
+From 1837 to 1848, Mills had his first studio on Broad Street, Charleston, South Carolina, which was assigned the National Historic Landmark designation on December 21, 1965, by the Office of Archeology and Historic Preservation (OAHP).

 In 1849, in order to produce the Jackson equestrian statue, Mills built a temporary furnace and studio on the Ellipse at 15th and Pennsylvania Avenue, near LaFayette Square.There is a statue of General Sherman there currently, south of the Treasury Building.
 His equestrian statue of George Washington was also cast at this site.

 Mills purchased a parcel on the border of Maryland and the District of Columbia where is constructed his mansion and a large octagon-shaped studio and foundry on Bladensburg Road.
 It was at the Bladensburg foundry that the 1863 bronze Statue of Freedom was cast.

 Major works

 Equestrian statue of Andrew Jackson

-One of Mills' most well-known sculptures is the equestrian statue of Andrew Jackson, located in President's Park, also known as Lafayette Square, which is situated on the north portico side of the White House.
+Mills' most well-known sculpture is the equestrian statue of Andrew Jackson, located in President's Park, also known as Lafayette Square, which is situated on the north portico side of the White House.

 Mills presented a submission to a competition for the contract to produce the statue.
 Mills' sculpture depicted Major Jackson on a rearing horse, raising his hat to the troops he was reviewing at the Battle of New Orleans on January 8, 1815.